dinguyen702/linux-test/results/cyclone5/dma_test/readme.txt

 Interpretation of test results: 100% coverage

 Some functions which show 0 calls are not counted for one of the following reasons.
-They are initzaltion functions, they are shutdown functions, or they were not modified.
+They are initialization functions, they are shutdown functions, or they were not modified.

 of_dma_pl330_xlate:0          == init